The status of branches

 - Chair - Chair local committee meetings and branch events.

 - Secretary - Keep minutes of decisions taken and a record of branch activities; Book speakers and venues.
 Publicise events.
-Send the branch programme to central office.
+Send details of branch events to central office.
 Some branches have split these responsibilities into different roles, for example meetings secretary, events secretary and publicity secretary.

-- Treasurer - Keep accounts and oversee other finance procedures in line with Early Education guidance.
+- Treasurer - Keep accounts (if the branch has its own bank account) and oversee other finance procedures in line with Early Education guidance.